Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 - Scleroderma.
 In many people with this rare progressive disease, the muscles in the lower esophagus stop moving, leading to severe gastroesophageal reflux.

-If you have chest pain not related to your heart, esophageal manometry may be recommended after an endoscopy to rule out GERD.
+If you have chest pain not related to your heart, esophageal manometry might be recommended if you don't respond to treatment for GERD.

 - Gagging when the tube passes into your throat